-- 1) WCWDM: The immediate short-term solution within the existing WSS of these three WSAs would be to implement proper (large scale) Water Demand Management measures.
+- WCWDM: The immediate short-term solution within the existing WSS of these three WSAs would be to implement proper (large scale) Water Demand Management measures.
 This would include a revenue enhancement project, where unauthorised connections (that are not on pumping mains or gravity mains) are regularised through the installation of domestic meters.
 Payment for water consumption by the non-indigents will decrease the water demand.
-Newcastle LM is spending most of its WSIG funding (currently) on WCWDM projects, as evidenced in Table 14.66. - 2) Replace Raw water gravity mains to Ngagane WTP: Two raw water gravity feed pipelines from the Ntshingwayo Dam, delivering an average of approximately 70 Ml/day to Ngagane Water Treatment Plant.
+Newcastle LM is spending most of its WSIG funding (currently) on WCWDM projects, as evidenced in Table 14.66.
+ADM have a R40m NRW project in the implementation stage (2022) and this is funded by WSIG.
+The project has a duration of 3 years and expenditure has started (Consultant and contractor appointed late 2022).
+The project covers the whole of ADM. - 2) Replace Raw water gravity mains to Ngagane WTP: Two raw water gravity feed pipelines from the Ntshingwayo Dam, delivering an average of approximately 70 Ml/day to Ngagane Water Treatment Plant.
 The pipeline lengths are approximately 20 km each.
 The one pipeline is a pre-stressed concrete pipeline with internal diameter 690 mm, and the second pipe is a steel pipe with internal diameter 590 mm for 15.3 km coupled to an AC pipe with internal diameter 590 mm for 4.7 km.
-The present allocation from the Ntshingwayo Dam is 113.5 Ml/day via the pipelines, but uThukela Water has stated that the most they have ever received in a day from these pipelines is 90 Ml32.
-These pipelines are in excess of 50 years old and, although the pre-stressed concrete pipe has undergone some refurbishment/repair in recent years, there are still visible leaks at scour, air and isolating valves on both raw water pipelines.
+The present allocation from the Ntshingwayo Dam is 113.5 Ml/day via the pipelines, but uThukela Water has stated that the most they have ever received in a day from these pipelines is 90 Ml/32.
+These pipelines are in excess of 50 years old and, although the pre-stressed concrete pipe has undergone some refurbishment/repair in recent years, there are still visible leaks at scour, air and isolating valves on both raw water pipelines (status remains as at January 2023).
+In 2016, the Water Demand Managment Unit of UW conducted a study on the two raw water pipelines and losses were recorded in excess of thirty percent on both pipelines (there were similar findings in the earlier study conducted by SSIS in 2012).